 Was this page helpful to you?
 Please let me know.

 Like politicians and personal ads, some meat labels can't be trusted.
 The following labels offer no insight into an animal's living conditions:

-Natural: This means the meat has no artificial coloring, flavoring, chemical preservatives, or artifical or synthetic ingredients.
-Nothing to say about the animals.
+Natural: This means the meat has no artificial coloring, flavoring, chemical preservatives, or artificial or synthetic ingredients.
+Says nothing about the animals.

-Naturally-raised: These animals didn't receive antibiotics, growth hormones, or feed containing animal by-products.
+Naturally-raised: Indicates animals didn't receive antibiotics, growth hormones, or feed containing animal by-products.
 While such things can be harmful to animals (and people), this label says nothing about animals' living conditions.